Want to visit Africa but are a bit worried about safety? Looking for the safest country in Africa to visit? Then this is it.

 Sierra Leone is also in West Africa.
 In fact, if you really wanted to visit West Africa instead of say Botswana or Tanzania, then you could do Ghana and fly to Sierra Leone from there.

 You’ll be happy with Namibia mentioned here as it’s next to Botswana and so you can possibly plan a visit to both of them.

-The legendary Etosha National Park where you can have one of the more unique African safari experiences.
+The legendary Etosha National Park is where you can have one of the more unique African safari experiences.
 My father visited this national park in the 90s’ and loved it.